go-nacelle/process/README.md

 ### Health

-This library defines a `Health` struct that simply tracks a list of *reasons* that an appliaction is not yet fully healthy.
+This library defines a `Health` struct that simply tracks a list of *reasons* that an application is not yet fully healthy.
 Once this list is empty, the application should be fully functional.
 The runner ensure that processes are both *live* (yet to fail) and *healthy*.
 The later property must be defined per process.
 A process that does not interact with the health instance is assumed to be healthy when it is live.
 Usage of a global health instance should be used as follows.

 ```go
 type HealthConsciousProcess struct {